mudler/edgevpn/README.md

 But it has a strong pro: it just works everywhere libp2p works!

+### Example use case: network-decentralized [k3s](https://github.com/k3s-io/k3s) test cluster

+Let's see a practical example, you are developing something for kubernetes and you want to try a multi-node setup, but you have machines available that are only behind NAT (pity!) and you would really like to leverage HW.

+If you are not really interested in network performance (again, that's for development purposes only!) then you could use `edgevpn` + [k3s](https://github.com/k3s-io/k3s) in this way:

+1) Generate edgevpn config: `edgevpn -g > vpn.yaml`
+2) Start the vpn:

+   on node A: `sudo IFACE=edgevpn0 ADDRESS=10.1.0.3/24 EDGEVPNCONFIG=vpn.yml edgevpn`

+   on node B: `sudo IFACE=edgevpn0 ADDRESS=10.1.0.4/24 EDGEVPNCONFIG=vpm.yml edgevpn`
+3) Start k3s:

+   on node A: `k3s server --flannel-iface=edgevpn0`

+   on node B: `K3S_URL=https://10.1.0.3:6443 K3S_TOKEN=xx k3s agent --flannel-iface=edgevpn0 --node-ip 10.1.0.4`

+We have used flannel here, but other CNI should work as well.

 ## As a library

 EdgeVPN can be used as a library.
 It is very portable and offers a functional interface: